Great Glen Way - 8 Days & 7 Nights

 The Great Glen Way is a relatively easy walking trail, and if you are a regular walker or lead an active lifestyle, you will enjoy the trail.
 If you currently don’t enjoy that level of fitness, regular walking supplemented by cardiovascular exercise for at least six months before your walk is recommended.
 A good gym or personal trainer will be able to draw up a personalised training programme.

 Your bags will be transferred from your accommodation as per your itinerary and moved on to your next overnight accommodation.
-We ask you to limit your luggage to one bag of up to 18kg per person.

 You will need good walking shoes/boots (ideally waterproof), comfortable walking clothes, waterproof jacket and trousers, a daypack and hats/gloves etc.